pgersl/personal-website/content/en/_index.md

 ---
-title: "Hey!"
+title: Petr Geršl
 layout: home
-type: index
-toc: false
 ---
-Welcome to my site.
-My name, as you might have already guessed, is Petr Geršl.
-I am a [highschool](https://www.cmgp.cz/) student interested in chemistry, music, technology and event organising.
+I'm a [high school](https://www.cmgp.cz/) student from the Czech Republic.
+I'm interested in chemistry, music, linguistics, technology and event organizing.

-This is MY website, a place on the internet where [I am in charge](https://www.youtube.com/watch?v=bdKZVIGRAKQ&list=PL-p5XmQHB_JRRnoQyjOfioJdDmu87DIJc).
-I created it to share what I [know](https://www.swyx.io/learn-in-public), think and create.
+Right now, I only do part-times here and there, tutor a few students and run a debating club.
+I have experience in event organizing and have gone through a number of academic courses.

+See my [bio](/bio/) for more.